he-patrick/htn-graphql-scanner/readme.md

 ## Assumptions:
 - When the badge_code was empty in the JSON file, I created to create a temporary badge_code labeled `temp-RANDOM`.
 - I can see in the example_data.json that users can scan into the same activity_name multiple times, so I don't have anything blocking multiple of the same scans for the same user.

+## Bonus:
+Sometimes, as a hacker, you're so absolutely locked in that you can't seem to remember when dinner is coming up!
+Well you're in luck now — I created a mutation that allows the Hack the North team to set meal times, and a query that allows hackers to see when the next meal time is coming up, with its start and end times.

+Check out the `nextMeal` and `setMealtime` responses below!

 ## Queries